Future Proof Your Marketing Operations: Save your spot here.

 How optimized email performance made a big impact on sales

 The experience of a division of the world’s largest health insurer shows how optimized email performance can make a big impact on sales.
-With an Email Creation Platform at the center of its email creation process, the marketers had regained 200+ hours/month.
+With an email creation platform at the center of its email creation process, marketers had regained 200+ hours per month.
 They had the time to conduct A/B testing and implement personalization efforts.
 They also examined which templates and modules in their library were superior performers.
-These actions to optimize performance resulted in a 19% increase in leads and an additional $32 million in sales pipeline, achieved one year after they started to use an Email Creation Platform.
+These actions to optimize performance resulted in a 19% increase in leads and an additional $32 million in sales pipeline, achieved one year after they started to use an email creation platform.

 Ready to see Stensul?